amazon-science/relaxed-adaptive-projection/README.md

 ## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.
+This library is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.
+See the [LICENSE](LICENSE) file.

 ## Citation
 Please use the following citation when publishing material that uses our code: